thibault-jouan/uh-wm/README.md

   * external program execution;
   * no re-parenting (therefore, no window decoration either);
   * no grabbing of the modifier key alone;
+  * no default key binding except for exiting;
   * no mouse event handling;
   * no EWMH support;
   * very limited ICCCM support.